Engee documentation

 [0.0, 1.0, 2.0, 3.0] m/s (by default) | `vector of positive scalars'.

 The velocity vector of the fluid flow.
-The values of this parameter must be positive and strictly increasing.
+The values of this parameters must be positive and strictly increasing.

 Dependencies

-To use this parameter, set parameterization to `Datasheet' or `Tabulated convection and fin efficiency' and Convection to `Forced - specify flow velocity'.
+To use this parameter, set the Parameterization parameters to Datasheet or Tabulated convection and fin efficiency and the Convection parameters to Forced - specify flow velocity.

 Corresponding heat dissipated to ambient, Q_TLU1(T) - heat dissipated to ambient, corresponding to the difference between the enclosure temperature and the ambient temperature